 2. that UK based millers can continue to supply their customers in the European Union without the payment of duties and with a minimum (ideally nil) of additional paperwork and inspections.
 In the jargon, as frictionless as possible.

 Bearing in mind that the EU tariff on flour imports is €172 per tonne, maintaining a secure supply of flour to EU customers will depend on the UK either remaining within a customs union with the EU, with common tariffs; or the establishment of a preferential trade agreement that allows tariff free trade in flour. nabim has been working hard on both scenarios and briefed widely on the importance of avoiding tariffs for trade in flour and bakery goods, especially in relation to Ireland.

 The EU and UK reached agreement in December 2017 on a transition agreement, with draft legal text largely signed off in March 2018.
 This was translated into an agreement finally signed off by the UK government and the EU member states in November 2018.
-However, to come into effect it has to be ratified by both the UK and European Parliaments, an outcome which for the time being looks very much in doubt.
+However, to come into effect it has to be ratified by both the UK and European Parliaments, an outcome which is very much in doubt.

 The Negotiated Deal

-The deal reached between the UK and EU negotiators would do three things if it is ratified:
+The deal reached between the UK and EU negotiators would do three things if were ratified:

-- unlock a transition period after March 29th when the UK will no longer be a member of the EU, and will forfeit rights of representation in the Council and the European Parliament, but will in almost all respects be treated as if it were a member.
+- unlock a transition period after Brexit day (most likely 31st October 2019) when the UK will no longer be a member of the EU, and will forfeit rights of representation in the Council and the European Parliament, but will in almost all respects be treated as if it were a member.
 This period will last until the end of 2020, although it can be extended by up to 2 years.